No two content marketing teams look the same.

 (Speaking of style guides, the content marketing manager is usually the person that develops it and updates it as necessary.)

-Also, the manager is usually responsible for tracking the success of each piece of content according to various metrics.
+Also, the manager is usually responsible for tracking the success of each piece of content according to various metrics and reviewing published content periodically to find opportunities.

 In some organizations, there are several content managers in each department, with each manager in charge of a few clients or campaigns.